kubernetes-sigs/gateway-api/site-src/contributing/contributor-ladder.md

 The concept of Mesh Leads does not have a perfect parallel on the upstream Kubernetes community ladder.
-They are essentially Subproject Owners, but for the GAMMA (Gateway API for Mesh Management and Administration, which also knows as Gateway for Mesh) initiative, which is a major initiative within Gateway API.
+They are essentially Subproject Owners, but for the GAMMA (Gateway API for Mesh Management and Administration, which also known as Gateway for Mesh) initiative, which is a major initiative within Gateway API.

 To become a Mesh lead, the most important thing we expect are: